-(1) As also noted in that lecture, the American economist and agronomist Esther Boserup had argued that similar agrarian changes have resulted, in contemporary third-world countries, from similar response to diminishing returns with rapid population growth iii) In 13th and early 14th-century England, when population growth had reached its maximum, some examples of highly intensive cultivation can also be found:
+(1) As also noted in that printed, online lecture, the American economist and agronomist Esther Boserup had argued that similar agrarian changes have resulted, in contemporary third-world countries, from similar response to diminishing returns with rapid population growth.

 (2) She and others have also argued that similar responses to population growth and patterns of agrarian changes can be found elsewhere in world history.